Pur3-MAlice/stardew-memory-game/README.md

         ![The Score Alert](/docs/screenshots/score-alert.jpg)

+    * The Shake.
+Cards not matched to a little animation of a shake.

 ### **Gold Page Content**
 * The one feature that differs on the Gold Page is that the universal features (on all pages bar the home page) of the Left Button and Right Button go to the game play levels "above" and "below" it in difficulty respectively.
 So Next Level (Right Button) goes to Iridium and Previous Level (Left Button) goes to Silver.